Robert C. Green: Genomic research projects and contributions

+Genomes2People

+Genomes2People (G2P) is a research program based at Mass General Brigham, Broad Institute, Ariadne Labs, and Harvard Medical School that conducts research on translational genomics, precision medicine, and health outcomes.
+It was founded by Green in 2011.
+The program investigates the medical, behavioral, and economic impacts of integrating genomic information for adults and children into clinical care and public health.

+G2P has received over $70 million from the National Institutes of Health (NIH) and other partners to support multiple large-scale studies and clinical trials.

 Professional Affiliations and Awards

-Green directs the Genomes2People Research Program at Brigham Health and is the founding director of the Brigham Preventive Genomics Clinic.
+Green is the founding director of the Brigham Preventive Genomics Clinic.
 He is Associate Director for Research of Partners HealthCare Personalized Medicine and a member of the executive committee for the Partners BioBank.
 He is a board member of the Council for Responsible Genetics.
 He was previously co-chair of the steering committee of the NIH Consortium in Newborn Sequencing in Genomic Medicine and Public Health (NSIGHT).
 Green is a member of the Consortium on Electronic Medical Records and Genomics (eMERGE).
 He served on the Institute of Medicine Committee on the "Evidence Base for Genetic Testing," and has collaborated on research studies with Illumina (company), 23andMe, Pathway and Google.

 Green received the 2014 Coriell Award for Scientific Achievement in Personalized Medicine.
 BIS Research named Green one of the 25 most influential voices in precision medicine in 2019.